-- Coalition formed in 2002 to file the suit

-- Claiming trail had been used since the 1950s
+- Coalition formed in 2002 to file the suit for prescriptive easement against Swopes property on Skyline Drive claiming trail had been used since the 1950s.

 - Trial court dismissed case based on:

 - Coalition's perceived lack of standing

-- Inability to prove continuity
+- inability to prove continuity

-- On reconsideration affidavit from one of coalition's members alleging he had used the trail for many years.
+- On reconsideration affidavit was submitted from one of coalition's members that he had used the trail for many years.